zuozhenggh/learning-library/common/labs/setup-compute/setup-19c-freetier-destroy.md

     ![](./images/db19c-freetier-step3-6.png " ")

 7. Your stack has now been created!
-You will now run the apply process in Resource Manager to create your DB19c instance.
+Now to create your network and instance.

     ![](./images/db19c-freetier-step3-7.png " ")

-## **STEP 4**: Use Terraform Apply to create Compute Instance
+## **STEP 4**: Terraform Apply

 1. At the top of your page, click on **Stack Details**.
 Click the button, **Terraform Actions** -> **Apply**.
 This will create your  instance that comes pre-installed Oracle 19c.
     ![](./images/db19c-freetier-step3-8.png " ")